Laragear/WebAuthn/README.md

 }
 ```

+> [!IMPORTANT]
+>
+> When instancing a challenge manually, ensure you set the exact timestamp where it will expire, not the relative seconds for expiration.

 ### Custom Challenge Repository

 Storing and pulling challenges is done through a _repository_.
 By default, this library includes a repository that uses your application Session, which is the easiest and securer way to store and pull challenges.